DHTMLX/gantt-docs/data/desktop/css_overview.md

 Styling cells or columns of the grid can be implemented via **.gantt_row .gantt_cell**.

-You can apply a CSS rule to a specific column in two ways:
+You can apply CSS styles to a specific column in two ways:

 - via the **.gantt_row .gantt_cell[data-column-name='columnName']** selector which defines the column by its name, for example: